-18. Suspension and revision of financial regulations.
+19. Suspension and revision of Financial Regulations

-- 18.1 It shall be the duty of the Council to review the Financial Regulations of the Council from time to time.
-The Clerk shall make arrangements to monitor changes in legislation or proper practices and shall advise the Council of any requirement for a consequential amendment to these financial regulations. - 18.2 The Council may, by resolution of the Council duly notified prior to the relevant meeting of Council, suspend any part of these Financial Regulations provided that reasons for the suspension are recorded and that an assessment of the risks arising has been drawn up and presented in advance to all members of Council.
+- 19.1.
+The council shall review these Financial Regulations [annually] and following any change of clerk or RFO.
+The Clerk shall monitor changes in legislation or proper practices and advise the council of any need to amend these Financial Regulations. - 19.2.
+The council may, by resolution duly notified prior to the relevant meeting of council, suspend any part of these Financial Regulations, provided that reasons for the suspension are recorded and that an assessment of the risks arising has been presented to all members.
+Suspension does not disapply any legislation or permit the council to act unlawfully.